nitrictech/suga/cli/internal/mcp/instructions-plugin-library-development.md

 ### What Is Runtime Code?

-Runtime code is **Go code that gets embedded into your Suga application** to facilitate communication between your app and the deployed cloud infrastructure.
+Runtime code (also called "runtime adapters" in user-facing documentation) is **Go code that gets embedded into your Suga application** to facilitate communication between your app and the deployed cloud infrastructure.
 This is NOT an SDK or library - it is **necessary runtime code** that your application requires to function.

 **Currently, runtime code is ONLY written in Go.**